garrandall/popular-music-data/tracks/candy-paint-post-malone.md

 I've been rollin' twenty ash, hit the road (Woo)
 Hit the switch up the suicide doors (Damn)
-We already know you vanished though (Ooh)
+We already know you vanished though (Oh)
 Hit my momma when I ride in that, oh
 All these muhfuckas' so false with me (Yah)
 If your money funny, don't talk to me (Nah)